epegzz/node-scraper/README.md

 # Concept

-node-scraper is very minimalistic: You provide the URL of the website you want to scrape and a parser function that converts HTML into a Javascript object.
+node-scraper is very minimalistic: You provide the URL of the website you want to scrape and a parser function that converts HTML into Javascript objects.

 The parser functions are generators, which means you will `yield` your results instead of returning them.
-That guarantees that we will make requests only as fast as we can consume it.
-And if you have enough results, simply stop consuming the results, and `node-scraper` will stop making network requests ✨
+That guarantees that network requests are made only as fast/frequent as we can consume them.
+ Stopping the scraper is simply done by stopping to consume results ✨

 # Example